perryabdulkadir/MechaCar_Statistical_Analysis/README.md

 The analysis shows three variables that are clearly connected to MPG, all being significant at the 5σ-level, p = 3×10<sup>-7</sup>.
 T-values this high show an extremely strong statistical correlation: we would only expect these results to occur by random chance one in 3.5 million times.

-Vehicle weight also shows a correlation with MPG, however, at a much reduced significance levels compared to the aforementioned variables.
+Vehicle weight also shows a correlation with MPG, however, at a much reduced significance level compared to the aforementioned variables.
 Vehicle weight is only significant at the p = .1 level.
 Spoiler agle and AWD were not statistically significant, so any correlation with MPG may be due to randomness.

 The slope of the linear model is not 0, as none of the variable slopes (everything in the 'Estimate' column except (Intercept)) are 0.